ShaoRou459/QuickAI/README.md

    - **Accept**: Replace the selected text with the AI result
    - **Copy**: Copy the result to your clipboard
    - **Cancel**: Dismiss the popup
+   - **For Suggest Rewrites**: Click any of the numbered suggestion buttons to instantly use that rewrite

 ### Method 2: Keyboard Shortcut (Quick Menu)
 1. Select any text on a webpage